pirica/UpdateNight/README.md

 Update Night is a simple-to-use fortnite leaking tool with a tons of features

+## Important Announcement (8.21.2021)

+As you can see in the yellow bar on top, this project has been archived.

+I've stopped fixing/updating Update Night and will NOT support nor encourage anyone who tries to fix it.

 ## Features

 - Grabs files from Manifest, so there is no need to download the update locally